athanclark/security-plus-notes/Summary/5-client-and-application-security.md

 > Proper use of machine hardware security systems, securing the operating system,
 > and protecting peripheral devices.

+- End-of-Life systems
+- Lack of vendor support - can cause "end-of-life" designation

 ## Hardware System Security

 Supply Chain Infections are difficult to determine, and revert - it's virtually impossible